CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Lists/Remove/remove-items-with-value-block-2.md

 ---
 title: "Remove Items With Value"
 linkTitle: "Remove Items With Value"
-description: "Removes all occurrences of items matching a value from a List."
+description: "Removes all items matching a value from a List."
 ---

 ![Icon](/blocks/lists-remove-block-icon.png)